 - Knee replacement

-Riddle Hospital was also recognized as high-performing in the area of orthopedics.
+Riddle Hospital was also recognized as high-performing in two specialties:

 Year after year, we have been recognized as among the region’s best hospitals.
 These accolades would not be possible without the dedication of the physicians, nurses, employees, and volunteers who re-commit themselves every day to providing a superior experience that is synonymous with Riddle Hospital and Main Line Health.